 Ladakh or for that matter, most Himalayan regions are full of mysticism.
 At every step, you would hear stories of magic and the faith of people that keep this magic alive.
 At Chandratal I heard the story of a shepherd who fell in love with a mermaid.
 The story at Gulmarg is of Baba Reshi and at Ladakh, I got to meet a Buddhist Oracle.

 After a road trip to Thiksey and Chemedy Monastery in Ladakh, we stopped at Choglamsar village, little short of Leh.
 We stepped into a very usual Ladakhi home.
-It being a winter morning – everyone at home was sitting out soaking in the much-needed sun.
+It is a winter morning – everyone at home was sitting out soaking in the much-needed sun.
 We were ushered into a room and made to sit in a room with all women in front and men at back.

 Buddhist Oracle Padma Lamo at Ladakh

 Padma Lamo – the village Buddhist Oracle entered the hall and smiled at us.
 She was wearing a usual Salwar Kameez.
-And held her grandson like any grandma would.
+And held her grandson as any grandma would.
 She then took leave to dress up for the Oracle session.
 Came back wearing something like a long gown over her clothes.
 Remember this is Ladakh in January, so any number of layers is welcome.
 It was a pleasant surprise to see a lady Oracle.
 Most of us driven by our own conditioning expected a male Oracle.
 We were told not to take pictures during the whole session.
-And were asked to be ready with our questions – they could be anything related to our lives.
+And we’re asked to be ready with our questions – they could be anything related to our lives.

 Padma Lamo started her rituals by putting water in a series of brass bowls.
 And filling some with grains like Sattu and wheat.
 She then lighted a lamp and all of us wanted to know if this is Yak butter and she smiled and said ‘Its Amul Butter’.
 I suddenly realized the power of brand Amul as my eyes kept observing the practiced movements of Padma Lamo’s hands.

-After all, things were in place, Padma Lamo kept a wrapped potli or bag next to her on her seat and bowed to the deities on the altar.
+After all, things were in place, Padma Lamo kept a wrapped Potli or bag next to her on her seat and bowed to the deities on the altar.
 She got up with a loud shriek that pierced the otherwise quiet surroundings.
 The shriek announced her state of being an Oracle.
 She shook her head vigorously, the water from her hair spread across the room.
 The loud noises she made were scary.
 I found them a bit disturbing.
 While making all these noises she opened her scared bag and took out the crown and wore it on her head.
 It had the various Bodhisattvas painted on it.
 We would later learn that the wearing of this crown on the head is the mark of being in the state of an Oracle.

 She then wore a brocaded garment that we had earlier seen on the Cham dancers at Gustor festival of Spituk Monastery.
 After a lot of shaking, moving and shrieking, she was ready to answer our questions.
 In this state, the spirits were in possession of Oracle’s body.
 She was just a medium through which the conversation with the spirits happens.